 Some schools allow you to bypass the process of earning your bachelor’s degree first by bundling a bachelor’s and master’s degree program into one.

-Master’s degree programs are very intensive and demanding.
-On top of coursework, students must do research, take on internships, complete comprehensive exams, and may even have to do a thesis, capstone project, or complete a dissertation.
+Master’s degree programs are both intensive and demanding.
+On top of coursework, students must do research, hold internships, and take comprehensive exams.
+They may even have to complete a thesis, capstone project, or dissertation.

-Earning a master’s degree opens up more career opportunities, higher salary options, and advancement opportunities.
+Earning a master’s degree opens up more job opportunities, higher salary options, and advancement opportunities.

 Master’s Degree Types